sidwellr/schotter/schotter3.md

 }
 ```

-Earlier, we configured the UI window to call this function whenever any event happens in that window like a mouse move or click.
+Earlier, we configured the UI window to call ui_event() whenever any event happens in that window like a mouse move or click.
 Since Nannou uses the immediate mode style, the code we add here appears to create the GUI from scratch every time it is run.
 To make things more efficient, Nannou stores the current status of each widget in the model.ui variable.
-When we tell it to create a widget, it checks to see if it is already created and if so to use the existing widget.
+When we tell it to create a widget, it checks to see if it is already created and if so it uses the existing widget.

 The first line calls set_widgets() to get the context for creating new widgets.
 The second line calls "widget::Button::new()" to create a new button.
-We specify properties for the button using the Rust builder model; the calls here says to put the button in the middle of the window, give it a width of 125 and a height of 40, and set the label to "Randomize".
+We specify properties for the button using the Rust builder model; the calls here say to put the button in the middle of the window, give it a width of 125 and a height of 40, and set the label to "Randomize".

 The last method, ".set(model.ids.randomize, ui)", adds the new button to the UI.
 It uses the first parameter, the widget id, to see if the widget already exists.
 If so, it uses the existing one; if not it creates a new one.
 It also handles any user interaction with the button, such as changing the color if the mouse is hovering over it.
 It returns an Event reflecting the current state.
 The type varies depending on the widget.
-For a button, it returns a TimesClicked struct containing the number of times the button has been clicked since the last update.
+For a button, it returns a TimesClicked struct containing the number of times the button was clicked.

 Now some Rust magic happens.
 The Event returned by .set() has the Iterator trait, so we can use it in a ```for in``` statement.
 If the button wasn't clicked, the Iterator returns an empty range, so the for statement body is skipped.
 If the button was clicked, the iterator returns (), the Rust "unit", which we assign to the (unused) variable _click, and the body is executed.
 Here, the body assigns a new value to random_seed.

-Our UI with its single button is now created, but we still need to draw it to the UI window.
+Our UI with its single button is now created, but we still need to draw it to the UI window frame.
 This is done in the view function for the UI window, which we called ui_view (we had underscores in the parameter names earlier, but remove them now since we need to use them):

 ```
 fn ui_view(app: &App, model: &Model, frame: Frame) {